 I wish I was better at all of it.
 Every shoot I want to further myself in my art and get better at it.
 Most importantly I wish I had more opportunities to shoot for fashion designers, whether it be in studio or creating more of a stage for the clothing (conceptually).

 How long have you been photographing weddings?
 Over time, how do you like it?
 What is your favourite part about photographing a wedding?

 I have been shooting weddings since I was 16, so 6 years going on 7.
 And I love it more and more every year!
 When i started out it was my main driving point on achieving a style I wanted to convey, so I obsessed over it and I am still not there!
 So with every wedding I feel like I am getting closer to where I want to be, but still not there.
 Honestly my favorite part about weddings is when I get to spend time with the couple, and seeing them be happy together on their special day.

 When reading your website, I notice that you specifically offer “conceptual wedding photography”.
-I’m wondering, for you what is the push that makes it conceptual? (or what makes the conceptual wedding photography that you offer different from “non-conceptual” wedding photography?)
+For you, what is the push that makes it conceptual?
+Or what makes the conceptual wedding photography that you offer different from “non-conceptual” wedding photography?

 This is for people that are normally up to shooting a lot of scenes before the wedding.
 Often the day before we will brainstorm some cool out of the normal shots for them, often taking quite a bit of time for preparations, and creating 4-5 amazing conceptual shots for them, and then shooting their wedding day as well!

 What’s on your gear list?
 (Cameras, lenses, editing software, lights, etc)